tardypad/dotfiles/README.md

 Extra commands used are listed as dependencies in their man page.
 Their usage need to be checked within the script to see which options and operands are actually required.
+The man page list the environment variables used by the script.
+The variables which are defined in the POSIX standard with a meaning (such as HOME, PATH,...) are not part of that list.

 ## Placeholders